microsoft/vscode-react-native/README.md

 ## Build APK and Generate Bundle

-You can add VSCode tasks for build apk and generate iOS/Android bundle.
+You can add VSCode tasks to build an .apk file and generate iOS/Android bundles.
 See [here](tasks.md) for more info.

 ## Contributing